Deciding Which Topics to Measure

 - Your key interests.
 Use what you’re hoping to learn as a guide in selecting scales that will get you the data you need.

 - Survey length.
-On average, students in grades 6-12 and adults can answer five questions (or all questions within one scale) in a minute.
-A survey with five scales should take the average student or adult 5 or 6 minutes to complete.
+On average, students in grades 6-12 and adults can answer three questions in a minute.
+A survey with five scales should take the average student or adult 10 minutes to complete.

 - Survey fatigue.
 Depending on how many surveys students will take, you may want to consider using fewer scales to avoid survey fatigue.